2.1. Tensors, Shapes, and DTypes

 tensorND/tensorDynNDfor runtime-shaped inputs, -

-and the fact that printing is intentionally disabled for proof-only scalar backends like
+and the fact that printing is disabled by design for proof-only scalar backends like

 ℝ.

-TorchLean’s tensor layer is not just a convenience wrapper.
+TorchLean’s tensor layer is part of the specification, not only an ergonomic layer.
 It is strong because the shape index is part of the tensor’s type, and the proof layer already knows how to move between typed views, flattened views, and algebraic laws.

 Representative theorems and definitions: